cooleydw494/codemonkeys/README.md

 CodeMonkeys has built-in configuration management, including an Env class and a Monkey class which are automatically rewritten to include any custom `.env` or `config/monkey-config-defaults` values you add.
 These are rewritten on every run of `monk` and allow IDE intelligence for you env/config properties.
 _Note: You should never modify the Monkey or Env class within `config/framework`.
 These exist to allow automatic rewrites that include full support for user-defined properties._

-### Monkey
-The Monkey class is a wrapper for a single Monkey config, as defined in `monkeys/monkey-manifest.yaml`.
-It provides a simple interface for accessing Monkey config properties via dot notation, and includes built-in validation logic.
+## Monkeys
+Monkeys are your tool for specifying the exact behavior of your Automations.
+Your prompts, models, temperature, paths, and behavior specifications live here.
+The class-based approach unlocks advantages like inheritance, custom logic, and lifecycle hooks, but at heart the Monkey class maintains the simplicity of a config file.
+It is possible to configure your Automation behavior by doing no more than changing hard-coded class properties, not unlike editing a yaml file (but better).

+You can specify a Monkey when running an Automation using the `--monkey=<name>` CLI arg.

 ```
+from config.monkeys.monkey import Monkey
-from codemonkeys.utils.monkey.load_monkey import load_monkey
+from config.monkeys.docblock_monkey import DocblockMonkey

-# load a config
+# You can also load a specific Monkey
-mc = load_monkey('comment-monkey')
+m = DocblockMonkey()

-# prompt user to choose a config to load
+# or simply use your base Monkey class to load any Monkey dynamically
-mc = load_monkey()
+m = Monkey.load(<name>)

-# access a property via dot notation
+# access properties easily
-main_prompt = mc.MAIN_PROMPT
+main_prompt = m.MAIN_PROMPT
 ```

-### Env
+## Env
-The Env class provides a simple interface for accessing env properties, as defined in your `.env`, via dot notation.
-It includes built-in validation logic and supports user-defined properties.
+The Env class is a simple interface for accessing env properties, as defined in your `.env` file.
+You may customize your `config/env.py`, but don't edit the tags in place for property generation.
+On every run of the `monk` CLI, it is re-generated, injecting dynamically type-hinted properties that help you avoid mistakes and make your IDE smarter.
+You're free to ignore it and use whatever method you prefer, but core framework code uses your `config/env.py`, so _don't remove it_.

 ```
 from config.env import Env
 env = Env.get()

-# access a property via dot notation
+# access properties easily
 openai_api_key = env.OPENAI_API_KEY
 ```

 ## The Default Automation

 The default automation, `automations/default.py`, is a generic but complete template for running automations on files in your `WORK_PATH`.
-It works well out of the box, and allows you to run GPT-powered mass file operations by simply using Monkey configs (`monkey-manifest.yaml`).
-The default Automation is also a great example of the various capabilities custom automations can have.
-It includes optional examples of all standard Monkey config properties, and serves as a good example of how to use the framework-packaged composables.
-Whether your custom automations require far less, far more, or more specific functionality, you can copy/paste a pretty good starting point from `automations/default.py`.
+Out-of-the-box, it allows you to run GPT-powered mass file operations simply by configuring Monkeys.
+The default Automation is also an instructive example of using the framework, as it includes configurable implementations of all stock Monkey properties.

 ## Attribution
 All forms of attribution will be appreciated, especially when linking directly to the repo.